Black Friday hasn’t even arrived yet and we bet your inbox, notifications and news feed are already packed with deals, sales and discounts!

 It was actually Amazon who introduced Black Friday to their UK customers in 2010 but it wasn’t until Walmart-owned Asda took part in 2013 when the day really started to take off.
-From there, more and more stores jumped on the bandwagon and would introduce big discounts and sales to benefit from this day.
+From there, more and more retailers jumped on the bandwagon and began to introduce big discounts and sales to benefit from this day.

 A double negative